 Departmental Scope of Services

 Through our affiliation with the University of Maryland Greenebaum Comprehensive Cancer Center and as a member of the University of Maryland Cancer Network, infusion services at the Cancer Institute are provided by the University of Maryland Medical Center.
-The University of Maryland Medical Center Serpick Infusion and Multidisciplinary Center provides chemotherapy, biotherapy, targeted therapy and supportive care for adult oncology patients with a variety of cancers.
+The University of Maryland Medical Center Serpick Infusion Center provides chemotherapy, biotherapy and targeted therapy for adult oncology patients with a variety of cancers.
 The center also serves the infusion needs of patients with a non-cancer diagnosis, such as osteoporosis, multiple sclerosis, and inflammatory bowel disease.
 Patients enjoy a two-story atrium setting with beautiful views of indoor and outdoor gardens, allowing them to receive treatment in a bright and airy space.

 There are 18 treatment stations, some of which include our custom-built recliners.
 Each recliner is equipped with a DVD/cable TV, radio and iPod docket.
 The center can also accommodate patients who require a hospital bed for their treatment.